progit/progit/pt-br/02-git-basics/01-chapter2.markdown

 	%p	Hashes pais abreviados
 	%an	Nome do autor
 	%ae	Email do autor
-	%ad	Data do autor (formato respeira a opção -date=)
+	%ad	Data do autor (formato respeita a opção -date=)
 	%ar	Data do autor, relativa
 	%cn	Nome do committer
 	%ce	Email do committer